It-s-AI/llm-detection/README.md

 ## Introduction

-Our subnet focuses on the detection of AI-generated content, starting primarily with text, but with the potential to extend to images and audio.
-Given the rapid growth of AI-generated content, such as ChatGPT's output of 100 billion words daily compared to humans' 100 trillion, we believe that the ability to accurately determine AI-generated text will become increasingly necessary.
+Our subnet focuses on the detection of AI-generated content.
+Given the rapid growth of LLM-generated text, such as ChatGPT's output of 100 billion words daily compared to humans' 100 trillion, we believe that the ability to accurately determine AI-generated text will become increasingly necessary.